syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

 ![Connector Orthogonal Segment](../images/connector-orthogonal.png)

->Note: You need to mention the segment type as same as what you mentioned in connector type.
+> You need to mention the segment type as same as what you mentioned in connector type.
 There should be no contradiction between connector type and segment type.

 ## Avoid overlapping